isotopp/isotopp.github.io/content/posts/2023-05-12-50-years-in-filesystems-1994.md

 # A lot of code

 ![](/uploads/2023/05/xfs-scaling.png)
-*XFS Benchmarks on 1994 show nice and welcome linear scaling behavior that utilizes the hardware offered well.
+*XFS Benchmarks in 1994 show nice and welcome linear scaling behavior that utilizes the hardware offered well.
 It handles well on large boxes with (for 1994) high core-counts.*

 XFS is a large filesystem.